JoshOrndorff/LearnRholangByExample/7-Bundles/index.md

 [fanmailPublish.rho](fanmailPublish.rho)

-The `bundle+ {*aliceFanMail}` is a channel just like `aliceFanMail` except it can only be snet on, not received.
+The `bundle+ {*aliceFanMail}` is a channel just like `aliceFanMail` except it can only be sent on, not received.

 ## Subscriptions
-The bundle solution above does prevent Ewritten onve from stealing mail, which is good.
+The bundle solution above does prevent Eve from stealing mail, which is good.
 But in the blockchain context it also has the unfortunate side effect that Alice has to pay to send her fanmail address.
 Blockchain fees work a little like postage.

 ![The sender includes a return envelope already posted to himself](returnEnvelope.png)